lucasKhane/Crypto-Cardan-grille/README.md

-# Crypto-Cardano-grille
+# Crypto-Cardan-grille
-Cryptography using a Cardano grille
+Cryptography using a Cardan grille

 Taken from https://en.wikipedia.org/wiki/Cardan_grille